 Placed originally on the wrong side of the river, it was the least promising of six villages.
 It engulfed them all.
 Ridiculed before the nation by Proctor Knott, it heard him recant fully.
 Failing flatly as a city on its first try, it had to start all over again more than a decade later.
 The gold and copper it hoped to find in its hinterland were elsewhere, and it had to settle for mere timber.
 But in taking the timber it stumbled upon a whole destiny in iron.
 And with the world’s greatest iron deposit, the miraculous Mesabi Range, in Duluth hands, the local ownership was promptly lost to Easterners.

 She’s down, she’s up.
 The iron that made Duluth, after a half-century gave warning of coming exhaustion and promised to unmake it, and just at this critical point the late war squeezed the Mesabi harder instead of less hard.
 The Lake Superior iron ranges had to provide 80 per cent of the steel thrown into the war by the United States, which was most of the Allies’ steel.
 But in the shadow of this tragic depletion, Duluth has now discovered a possible new century of hope in abundant lower grade ore.
 If techniques for handling the leaner ore improve just enough, great beneficiating plants and increased pay rolls may appear in the iron ranges for which Duluth is supplier, outlet and shopping center.

-By surviving this continuous stream of stumbles and recoveries over almost eight decades, Duluth has reached a population of about 105,000, achieved a firm industrial underpinning, captured a huge tourist business-including a large bloc of the nation’s hay fever sufferers-and has built a port whose annual tonnage is second in America, exceeded only by New York.
+By surviving this continuous stream of stumbles and recoveries over almost eight decades, Duluth has reached a population of about 105,000, achieved a firm industrial underpinning, captured a huge tourist business-including a large block of the nation’s hay fever sufferers-and has built a port whose annual tonnage is second in America, exceeded only by New York.